yext/answers-search-ui/README.md

 <div class="geolocation-filter-container"></div>
 ```

+For all optional config in the example, unless otherwise specified, the default is the example value.

 ```js
 ANSWERS.addComponent('GeoLocationFilter', {
   // Required, the selector for the container element where the component will be injected